3101019 - Issues in Urban Agriculture

-Support sustainable community development by producing healthy food crops.
+Support sustainable community development by producing healthy food crops in urban environments.
 Delve into the production of specialty crops, livestock options, sustainable inputs, seed saving and permaculture.
 Uncover the challenges facing the sector while exploring examples of how groups and organizations around the world are creating successful projects that are changing the way society views its relationship with food and agriculture.

-You will have the opportunity to design a sustainable urban agricultural or horticulture project of your choice, which will further your understanding of the theory and practices learned throughout the course.
+You will have the opportunity to design a sustainable urban agricultural project of your choice, which will further your understanding of the theory and practices learned throughout the course.

 Upon successful completion of this course, you will be able to:

 - Explain the history of urban farming and how urban agriculture practices are currently employed in Canada and globally

 - Define food sovereignty and security in the context of cities and urban settlements